-There’s a reason why there’s such a cult around speed in startup culture.
-Whoever reaches the market first has a huge advantage, so you better get there before your competitors, because the first mover advantage often eclipses the importance of who has the best product.
+There’s a reason speed has become a cult in startup culture.
+Whoever reaches the market first gains a huge advantage, often eclipsing the importance of having the best product.

-But as car racing will show, going slow at the right portion of the bend is what positions you to make the most of the “straightaway”.
-The key here is manoeuvrability, and it’s what makes a the tiny Mini beat a muscle car like the Ford Mustang
+But as car racing shows, slowing down at the right part of the bend positions you to accelerate through the straightaway.
+The key is manoeuvrability, which is how the tiny Mini can beat a muscle car like the Ford Mustang.

 What’s true in racing is true in entrepreneurship.
 You want to go as fast as possible, but doing so sometimes means slowing down.
 I thought about that the other day when I heard Niklas Rosvall talk about a product management concept called speed layers.

-For example: growth hacking can and should keep a product enchanting by a constant stream of cosmetic tweaks in the top layer, while deeper into the stack there are layers that needs to move at a slower pace.
+For example, growth hacking can keep a product fresh with cosmetic tweaks at the top layer, while deeper layers in the stack need to move at a slower, more deliberate pace.
 These are tech-driven and your users don’t need to know about them.
 It’s where you’re making the slow moves that will create a unique position in the long run.
 It’s where market leadership is spawned.

 Now you might think this is just putting new labels on the different layers of the tech stack.
 After all, don’t we already know that frontend development can generally be more agile than backend stuff?